-PayScale reports that a marketing manager with an MBA might make $78,000 per year, while a senior financial analyst makes $82,000 and a chief financial officer (CFO) could earn $148,000.
+PayScale reports that a marketing manager with an MBA with a concentration in business and marketing might make $78,000 per year.
+A chief financial officer (CFO) could earn $165,000 with an MBA with a concentration in finance.
 Your career path after obtaining an MBA can make a difference in your ultimate DTI, as well as your degree ROI over time.

 Qualifying for MBA Student Loan Forgiveness

 If you’re concerned about paying off student loan debt that comes with getting an MBA, there are different options for help paying off your student loans, including: